heikkkil/ssh_agent_scripts/README.md

 Usage: `rmhangssh`

 Basic y/n prompt for removing all hanging ssh socket directories from yout system's temporary file directory.
 The prompt defaults to yes.
 The function doesn't remove a possibly active ssh-socket.

+The function is meant to be used in the end of the hangssh function and thereby it isn't aware of the actual ssh-socket directory count.